cybercti/maapi/README.md

   list of BINs

 Options:
-  --limit INTEGER      Number of items to retrieve, use 0 to retrieve all.
+  --start TEXT               Specify start time in the format 'YYYY-MM-
+                             DDTH:M:SZ'
-  --start TEXT         Specify start time in the format 'YYYY-MM-DDTH:M:SZ' --end TEXT           Specify end time in the format 'YYYY-MM-DDTH:M:SZ' --output [tsv|json]  Specify Output format
+  --end TEXT                 Specify end time in the format 'YYYY-MM-
+                             DDTH:M:SZ'
-  --usefile            If enabled, bin_list is considered a file in which to
+  --output [tsv|json|jsonl]  Specify Output format --usefile                  If enabled, bin_list is considered a file in
-                       read, one line per BIN.
+                             which to read, one line per BIN.
+  --pagecount INTEGER        Number of pages to retrieve, use 0 to retrieve
+                             all.
   --help                     Show this message and exit.
 ```

 ### Examples